mbits-os/lngs/docs/syntax.md

 ### The `id` attribute

-It is the value of the index associated with the string.
+Provides the value of the index associated with the string.
 New strings must be set to `id(-1)`, as this will guarantee all identifiers are unique.
-Sending the attribute by hand to any other value can result in duplicates, especially if one copies an older string to create a new one.
+Setting the attribute by hand to any other value can result in duplicates, especially if new string is created by copying an older one.

 ### The `help` attribute

-Will be provided in the `.pot` template as a hint for the translators.
-While technically optional, the tool will warn, if missing or empty.
+Provides hint for the translators and will be added in the `.pot` template.
+While technically optional, the tool warns, if `help()` is either missing or empty.

 ### The `plural` attribute

-- Must be provided, if the string depends on some counter and should represent plural forms.
+Must be provided, if the string depends on some counter and should also contain plural forms.
+When present, the value of the attribute will be used as `msgid_plural` contents.

-- Must **not** be provided, if the string should have only one form.
+Must **not** be provided, if the string should have only one form.